akshatsharma2058/BOLO/README.md

 # BOLO
 ### Be on LookOut
 <br>
 Safety isn't expensive, it's priceless.
 Gender equality is not only a fundamental human right, but a necessary foundation for a peaceful, prosperous and sustainable world.
-Our platform BOLO(Be on lookout), currently under construction is a web based platform which aims to make India a safer and better place for women because new India's growth isn't possible without ensuring women's security.
+Our platform BOLO(Be On Lookout), currently under construction is a web based platform which aims to make India a safer and better place for women because new India's growth isn't possible without ensuring women's security.
 <br>

 <img src="assets/images/main.png">